Other pages of interest: Homework

-We have a specific STEM (Science, technology, engineering and Maths) careers focus in Year 5 and 6 to inspire our children to consider careers in this field, especially our girls.
+We have a specific STEM (Science, Technology, Engineering and Mathematics) careers focus in Year 5 and 6 to inspire our children to consider careers in this field, especially our girls.

 We frequently link with our Trust Partners at The Farnley Academy and Elliot Hudson College to arrange experiences that prepare students for their future stages of education.

 How you can get involved